allenrattler/AllenRattler-Analytics-Portfolio/README.md

 ## Data Generation

-Since no real patient data was used, synthetic data was generated using a custom Python script (`generate_data.py`) that mirrors real-world RCM data quality issues.
+Synthetic data was created using a Claude-generated Python script with the Faker library.
+I did not independently develop the Python code, and Python is not presented as one of my technical skills.

 ### Tables Generated